0

 Occupations and Workforce

-Gore is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
+Because occupations involving physical labor dominate the local economy, Gore is generally considered to be a blue-collar town.
+0.00% of the Gore workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Gore is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
-There are especially a lot of people living in Gore who work in office and administrative support (100.00%), sales jobs (0.00%), and personal care services (0.00%).
+There are especially a lot of people living in Gore who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Setting & Lifestyle